-Plan: 12 books in new SPCK book series over 7 years, with four editors from Africa (Lydia Mwaniki), Asia (Muthuraj Swamy), Middle East (Samy Shehata) and Latin America (Joanildo Burity), co-published in the South.
+Plan: 12 books in a new Mission Theology in the Anglican Communion book series, for which SPCK are providing the publishing services, with four editors from Africa (Lydia Mwaniki), Asia (Muthuraj Swamy), Middle East (Samy Shehata) and Latin America (Joanildo Burity), co-published in the South.

 - 2 seminars a term a Lambeth Palace and Durham University

 - 3 'writing-for-publication' conferences a year over 4 days in the global South.